jagdsh/aws-security-solutions/README.md

 # aws-security-specialist-notes
-This is a personal notes for AWS Security Specialist Exam.
+This is a personal note capturing various AWS resources for securing application deployed in AWS account.

 ## Index